The A to Z of Oracle APEX

 This is one of the most important features delivered by the Oracle APEX team over recent years.
 The ability to tailor every page of any application, cascaded from a central theme, allowing myriad user interface configurations, has changed the game for #LowCode development.
 The black art of styling CSS sheets to enable beautiful business applications has been turned into a commodity feature that even the most novice of developers can undertake.

 Using APEX as a low cost reporting and analytics engine is another very common occurrence - collating data from multiple sources, and delivering it to users in a simple and intuitive manner.
-The value of reporting and analytics solutions can be significantly enhanced through the use of data visualization techniques.
+The value of reporting and analytics solutions can be significantly enhanced through the use of data visualisation techniques.
 The good news?
-APEX comes prepackaged with a powerful suite of Jet enabled visualization tools, straight out of the box.
+APEX comes pre-packaged with a powerful suite of Jet enabled visualisation tools, straight out of the box.
 Delivering enhanced reporting and analytics without the need for external third party reporting tools - that’s the value that APEX can deliver.

 W is for Wizards